-The following are defined as disciplinary offenses actionable by the college: Hazing, threats, intimidation, physical abuse or harassment which threatens or endangers the health, safety or welfare of a member of the college community; breach of the peace; physically assaulting another; fighting; obstructing or disrupting teaching, research, administrative and public service functions; obstructing or disrupting disciplinary procedures or authorized college activities; willful or negligent action; interference with election procedures; vandalism.
-Deliberate disregard for the Personal and Community Pledge that is response to COVID-19 may be considered disorderly conduct.
+The following are defined as disciplinary offenses actionable by the college: Hazing, threats, intimidation, physical abuse/ or harassment which threatens or endangers the health, safety. or welfare of a member of the college community; breach of the peace; physically or verbally assaulting another; fighting; obstructing or disrupting teaching, research, administrative. and public service functions; obstructing or disrupting disciplinary procedures or authorized college activities; willful or negligent action; interference with election procedures; vandalism.